Best native plants for Midwest gardens

 What is a native plant?

 A native plant is a plant that has grown in a region for thousands of years.
-Every drought, storm, blizzard, and heat wave they have lived through.
-These plants are made to thrive in your yard with minimal care.
-There are hundreds of plants that are native to the Midwest!
+They have lived through every drought, storm, blizzard, and heat wave.
+These plants’ DNA includes all the tricks and tips needed to thrive in Midwestern yards with minimal care.

 Why plant native in the Midwest?